VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/2- Joint Bayesian hierarchical Gompertz Model/README.md

 j = individual animal
-t_ij = age of animal j in species i, measured in decades t_ref,i = species-specific reference age, measured in decades α_mid,i = species-specific malignancy hazard at mid lifespan β_i = species-specific age-related change in malignancy hazard γ = sex effect on the log-hazard scale sex_ij = 1 for male, 0 for female
+t_ij = age of animal j in species i, measured in decades t_ref,i = species-specific reference age, measured in decades α_mid,i = species-specific malignancy hazard at mid lifespan (see explanation below) β_i = species-specific age-related change in malignancy hazard γ = sex effect on the log-hazard scale sex_ij = 1 for male, 0 for female